Advancedhd/nordic-shoe-store/README.md

 The site is made using HTML for viewing, Vanilla JS for functionality, sass for styling.
 For the viewer its a site where you can browse shoes this is done via get request to the headless cms, go into specific shoes and add them to a cart if you want, pretty simple.
+The user can also Search for items in the searchbar.

 If you are an admin, you can login to the page using an account from Strapi.
 And it gives you access to the Admin page.
 There you can add new products, change current products, delete products.